Rakeela/dragora-notes/2023-05-13-Four-Hundred-and-Forty-Second.md

 19:42.
 I made a quick trip to the (adjacent) grocery store to ascertain the caloric weight of the bowl.
 I also picked up some sugarfree mint chocolate chip ice cream that was on clearance.
 If I eat that instead of a cookie...
 Anyways.
 The "Buddha bowl" that I ate this morning was 490 calories.
 That's a cumulate 810 calories.
 I've walked more than that on my treadmill today.
 Calories in vs calories out is such a questionable metric.

+20:10.
+I looked up "How to Taste Chocolate" today on Google, and this is the best result I found: https://damecacao.com/how-to-taste-chocolate/  I love this tasting stuff even though personally I've never 'detected' much in flavours.

+21:34.
+I'm really dissatisfied.
+I'm getting close to ending Ekis' Travelogue (at least the second draft thereof), and I don't know HOW I'm ending it.

+---
+(This part added the next day.)
+6.3 miles, 1,115 kcal, 22,598 steps.
+4 hours, 56 minutes, 40 seconds.
+Average speed 1.3 mph.

 ---
 Back to [[day-post-archive]]